sociallyassistiverobotics/sar_social_stories/README.md

 Currently, the following lists can be added:

-- Responses for correct user actions
+- CORRECT\_RESPONSES: Responses for correct user actions
-- Responses for incorrect user actions
+- INCORRECT\_RESPONSES: Responses for incorrect user actions
-- Responses to the user selecting a "yes" button
+- YES\_RESPONSES: Responses to the user selecting a "yes" button
-- Responses to the user selecting a "no" button
+- NO\_RESPONSES: Responses to the user selecting a "no" button
-- Introductory comment before telling a story
+- STORY\_INTROS: Introductory comment before telling a story
+- STORY\_CLOSINGS: Closing comment after telling a story
-- Responses for when the maximum game time is reached
+- TIMEOUT\_CLOSINGS: Responses for when the maximum game time is reached

 #### SET